Lamar Odom Opens Up About New Girlfriend Sabrina Parr, Says He’s ‘Definitely Moved On’ From Khloe Kardashian

 Lamar Odom has been gushing about his new girlfriend in a series of interviews and social media posts.
 On Friday, he took to Instagram to share a picture of himself lifting up Parr as the two took a hike.
 The photo showed the two sharing a kiss, with Lamar writing in the caption that he “never thought” he would feel that way again.

 But there are also some who have questioned whether the new relationship is as real as Lamar Odom is making it appear.
-As People magazine noted, some reports have claimed that the relationship is a fraud, and that there is actually nothing romantic going on between Lamar and Sabrina.
+As People magazine noted, some reports have claimed that the relationship is a fraud and that there is actually nothing romantic going on between Lamar and Sabrina.
 While there is not an indication that the relationship is fake, it certainly has been a boon to Lamar Odom, with near-daily coverage in celebrity news outlets.